 Special service entrance doors shall be equipped with padding at the top edge of the door opening.
 Pad shall be at least three inches wide and one inch thick and extend the full width of the door opening.

-95. Special Service Entrance Doors.
+95. Special Service Entrance Doors

 A single door of a minimum 43 inches may be used.